 Let’s get into my top choices for foods that are going to help you heal, build a healthy milk supply and nourish both you and your baby!

 Milk Dust Protein Powder:

 Milk Dust is so much more than a protein powder.
-It is a complete source of many nutrients postpartum mamas need.
-I created Milk Dust as a protein powder that will not only supply you with a healthy amount of protein in one serving, but it also gives you really important nutrients you and baby need.
+It is a complete source of many nutrients that postpartum mamas need.
+I created Milk Dust as a protein powder that will not only supply you with a healthy amount of protein in one serving but also gives you really important nutrients you and your baby need.
 This isn’t found in other protein powders, so I like to call it a postpartum nutritional supplement.
-Protein is really important to healing postpartum, and so is Folate, Vitamin B12, Potassium, Magnesium and Chromium.
-Even better, this blend of minerals, combined with the cinnamon bark I added, all help balance your blood sugar, and each have been proven to help control sugar cravings.
+Protein is really important to healing postpartum, and so are Folate, Vitamin B12, Potassium, Magnesium, and Chromium.
+Even better, this blend of minerals, combined with the cinnamon bark I added, all help balance your blood sugar, and each has been proven to help control sugar cravings.
 Because each ingredient is scientifically proven to help you manage sugar cravings, this can help you with your weight loss!

 Milk Dust can also boost your milk supply.
-This is because there is a special lactation support blend including Fenugreek, Milk Thistle, Red Raspberry Leaf and Brewer’s Yeast.
-These all have anecdotal studies showing varying degrees of increased milk supply (depending on the mama), and have been used for centuries in postpartum healing and breastfeed,
+This is because there is a special lactation support blend including Fenugreek, Milk Thistle, Red Raspberry Leaf, and Brewer’s Yeast.
+These all have anecdotal studies showing varying degrees of increased milk supply (depending on the mama), and have been used for centuries in postpartum healing and breastfeeding,

 Oatmeal For Fiber:

 I like oatmeal for postpartum nutrition because it is comforting, yet healthy.
-You can make it sweet or savory, depending on how you like it, as well has prepare it over night for a faster morning.
-Smoothies are my go to morning meal, but oatmeal is a close second.
+You can make it sweet or savory, depending on how you like it, as well as prepare it overnight for a faster morning.
+Smoothies are my go-to morning meal, but oatmeal is a close second.

 Eggs For Choline: